utsecnet/PAW/02 - PAW local users and groups/README.md

   * Item-level targeting
     * The computer is a member of the security group DOMAIN\PAW-Tier0Computers

+* Repeat this step for Tier1 and Tier 2 PAWs

 * Administrators (built-in)  - You will add a new one of these for every PAW user that needs local admin on their PAW
   * Order: 2
   * Action: Update